 The structural and functional features of human tissue are reflected and a series of factors including drug reactions and environmental effects can be predicted in response.
-It is expected that with the rising of a new complex in vitro model (CIVM) and micro physiological system organ on chip, and particularly liver on chip will become prominent during the drug development phases, fundamental research as well as personalized medicine.
+It is expected that with the rising of a new complex in vitro model (CIVM) and micro physiological system organ-on-chip (liver model), and particularly liver on-chip will become prominent during the drug development phases, fundamental research as well as personalized medicine.

 The authors state “The liver is one of the most studied organs of the human body owing to its central role in xenobiotic and drug metabolism.
 In recent decades, extensive research has aimed at developing in vitro liver models able to mimic liver functions to study pathophysiological clues in high-throughput and reproducible environments.
 Two-dimensional (2D) models have been widely used in screening potential toxic compounds but have failed to accurately reproduce the three-dimensionality (3D) of the liver milieu.

 Anna Polidoro M, Ferrari E, Marzorati S, Lleo A, Raponi M. Experimental liver models: from cell culture techniques to microfluidic organs-on-chip.
 Liver Int.
 2021 May 9. doi: 10.1111/liv.14942.
 Epub ahead of print.
 PMID: 33966344.